-How to get to Cofete?
-What to see in Cofete beach?
-Is Cofete good for swimming?
-In this post we explain all you need to know about THE most amazing beach in Fuerteventura.
-The ONE !
-The SPECTACULAR !
-The WILDEST: Cofete beach !
+In this post, we explain all you need to know about THE most amazing beach in Fuerteventura.
+The ONE!
+The SPECTACULAR!
+The WILDEST: Cofete beach!

 If you ever visit Fuerteventura, make sure to add Cofete on top of your list of things to see on the island.
-Cofete is the most beautiful beach in Fuerteventura, well even in the Canary Islands and perhaps one of the most amazing beaches in the world!
+Cofete is the most beautiful beach in Fuerteventura, well even in the Canary Islands, and perhaps one of the most amazing beaches in the world!

 No kidding.